 Portrait mode is a hit and miss.
 Edge dectection needs to get better and subject edges are often soft.

-The camera manages to lock focus quickly, even for fairly close up shots.
+In proper lighting, the camera manages to lock focus quickly, even for fairly close up shots.

 The 16MP selfie camera performance seems average.

 So, overall, the camera isn’t perfect and not as good as the one on Mi A2 or Redmi Note 5 pro, but it’s still pretty good for the price.

 Realme 2 Pro Review: Battery and Audio

 The Realme 2 Pro houses a 3500mAh battery and bundles a 10W charger.
 The battery can last for more than a day of light and moderate usage.
 With heavy usage, the battery drain can be steep.